 Complaints about this bike are that at 207kg it’s too heavy and too torquey for off-roading.
 Those complaints are confined mainly to… you guessed it, those that haven’t ridden it.
 Besides, Triumph factory rider Ernie Vigil will most certainly disagree with that assessment.
 He finished 5th in the Ironman class of 2019’s Norra Mexican 1000.

 The Scrambler 1200 is a looker.
 It’s bound to be a conversation starter when you pop up at a service station, in some distant country somewhere on your travels.

 Believe it or not, the BMW R nineT was launched in 2013.
 Has it really been that long?
-With the power to rival modern roadsters, it was game-changer within retro motorcycle circles.
+With the power to rival modern roadsters, it was a game-changer within retro motorcycle circles.

 Finally, in October 2020 the retro boxer received its long-awaited Euro5 update, alongside other bikes within the R9T range.

-And, just in time for the 40 year anniversary of the G/S line.
+And, just in time for the 40-year anniversary of the G/S line.

 A neo-retro take on enduro bikes of yesteryear (meant for urban or inter-urban terrain) is how you can view the G/S.

 With its rugged enduro looks, this motorbike is not easily ruled out.